joshlong-attic/have-you-seen-spring-lately/have_you_seen_spring_lately.md

 ```
 xd:> stream create --definition " time | log  " --name ticktock
 ```
-In the video below, I demonstrate sending orders through a Spring XD HTTP endpoint and then having that data transit through a machine learning library (Madlib) hosted in the [Pivotal HD **TODO TODO what is the lINK**](http://gopivotal.com/pivotal-hd) single-node virtual machine.
+In the video below, I demonstrate sending orders through a Spring XD HTTP endpoint and then having that data transit through a machine learning library (Madlib) hosted in the [Pivotal HD](http://www.gopivotal.com/pivotal-products/data/pivotal-hd) single-node virtual machine.
 Pivotal HD is Pivotal's Hadoop distribution.
 The Madlib engine has a model, pre-trained with knowledge of certain types of fraudulent orders.
-It uses that model and [_linear regression **TODO TODO what is the link**_]()  to evaluate whether incoming orders are fraudulent, live.
+It uses that model and [_linear regression_](http://en.wikipedia.org/wiki/Linear_regression)  to evaluate whether incoming orders are fraudulent, live.
 The results are reflected in the browser which updates every 5 seconds and highlights regions with fraudulent orders.

 <iframe width="560" height="315" src="http://www.youtube.com/embed/BgehjMBi8oQ" frameborder="0" allowfullscreen></iframe>